Skip to main content

 Drawing upon the strengths of the location of our program in the College of Health, the curriculum offers a broad range of clinical education and training.

-Expected outcomes of an AuD Program at the U of U are graduating students will meet the American Speech Language Hearing Association mandated requirements for entry to the practice of audiology.
+Expected outcomes of an AuD Program at the University of Utah are graduating students will meet the American Speech Language Hearing Association mandated requirements for entry to the practice of audiology.
 Graduating students will be qualified to enter a wide range of professional careers in private practice, clinical settings in hospitals and outpatient facilities, educational settings, and industry.

 The professional doctorate is for those who are pursuing clinical practice, while the PhD degree in Audiology is for individuals who are pursuing careers in research and academics.
 Many choose to do a dual AuD/PhD program and will receive both degrees.